matias-sanchez/mysql_8.4_labs/per_feature_checks/gtid_tag.md

 1. Tagged GTIDs simplify transaction categorization and monitoring.
 2. Unique GTID tags enhance debugging, disaster recovery, and replication management.
-3. Ensure correct privilege assignments and tag uniqueness to avoid conflicts.
+3. Proper privilege configuration ensures secure and effective GTID tagging.

-This lab comprehensively tests and validates tagged GTIDs in MySQL 8.4 replication, offering insights into their practical implications.
+This lab thoroughly demonstrates the use of tagged GTIDs in MySQL 8.4 replication, emphasizing their practical benefits and management techniques.